How does Craniosacral Therapy Help tinnitus?

-Letting go of your tinnitus can take some time and a bit of commitment on your side, this might also include you par taking in some body based practices such as yoga or tai chi and maybe some cognitive behavioural therapy or meditation to help connect with your body and to help your nervous system stay balanced and de stressed, if you don’t do this already of course.
+Letting go of your tinnitus can take some time and a bit of commitment on your side, this might also include you par taking in some body based practices such as yoga or tai chi and maybe some meditation to help connect with your body and to help your nervous system stay balanced and de stressed, if you don’t do this already of course.
 Lifestyle choices can also play a role in tinnitus staying in your system.

 What is Tinnitus?